billhails/MetaData/README.md

 templates in the base architectures directory, allowing individual applications the ability to customize core behaviour if needed.

-If you're intending to use authentication, as the demo does, you will also need to generate a `.env` file inside the architecture source, containing access and refresh token secrets.
+You will also need to generate a `.env` file inside the architecture source, containing access and refresh token secrets, along with other global constants.
 This file is ignored by git and since it is generated once in the source, the secrets won't change and invalidate all your access and refresh tokens every time you run the build.
 You can conveniently generate this file with: